flarive/Cortex-Raytracer/README.md

 Cortex RT supports 3 different kinds of lights :

-- Omni light
+- Omni light :
 Also known as a point light, an omni light emits light equally in all directions from a single point in space, similar to a light bulb.

-- Directional light
+- Directional light :
 A directional light simulates light coming from a specific direction, as if it were emitted from an infinitely large source, such as the sun

-- Spot light
+- Spot light :
 A spot light is a more focused light source that emits light in a specific direction within a cone

-Lights are produced by hidden objects (quad or sphere) with an emissive material.
+Lights are produced by hidden objects (quad or sphere) with an emissive material.\
 Such objects can be displayed for debug lightning purpose.

 Omni light | Omni light debug (emissive sphere)